 Hence his need to make use of cinema, photography or video in order to generate that personal exchange that at the same time creates multiple meanings by placing a frame on the infinite.
 Interested in transmitting his work with the intention of creating new meanings in those in which it resonates.
 Javier is attentive to what evolves photographically and that comes from that joy of seeing and understanding all the elements that come together in a fraction of a second, time and space to capture something that he finds interesting, is about to end or cease to exist.

 For Javier the art of the image is an exercise in revealing the essence of the world around us by capturing a split-second of time and space to magically create a single snapshot.
-The greatest beauty of this exercise, he believes, is not only the photographic work but also the process it initiates, the memory of which remains and continues to bear fruit in the hearts of people.
+Either in film, video or photography, the greatest beauty of this exercise, he believes, is not only the final work but also the process it initiates, the memory of which remains and continues to bear fruit in the hearts of people.